Don’t Start RV Shopping Until You Read This

 If you can’t get it there, Discover offers free FICO scores and you don’t need to have a Discover Card.
 It’s a good idea to be as informed as possible.
 It’s demoralizing to think your credit score meets the lender’s requirements then have your application rejected because your score was too low.

 RV loan lenders

-Some lenders will finance an RV for part-time or full-time use, while other lenders will not finance a park model or full-time RV user.
+Some lenders finance RVs for part-time or full-time use.
+But other lenders will not finance a park model or full-time RV user.
 Some lenders will not finance older RVs or ones with mileage over a specific threshold.

 An unsecured loan will typically have a higher interest rate than a secured loan, but some online lenders can qualify you for an unsecured loan in one day.
-That means you can shop for an RV knowing that your loan is already pre-approved.
+Shop for an RV knowing that your loan is pre-approved.

 You know how much of a loan you will qualify for, how much of a down payment will be needed, and how much your payments will be.
 This puts you in the driver’s seat when you are negotiating with the sales team at a dealership.
 If they know you are preapproved for a specific loan value and the RV you’re interested in purchasing is a little over that price they may be willing to discount the RV to facilitate an immediate sale.

 Some lenders will allow you to roll your extended warranty and taxes into your loan, while other lenders will not allow the inclusion of these secondary costs to be rolled into the primary loan.
 Many new RV owners just want to get it all taken care of at one time and in one loan, and they see advantages in amalgamating the extra costs into the primary loan.